rodya-mirov/palladium/FULL_TODO.md

 - You can see door state being updated offscreen (because doors are memorable);
   to fix this we need that "memory system"
+- If you die while hacking, it tries to keep hacking (due to QueuedPlayerActions not being save/loaded).
+Blocked by I don't know how to ser/deser Entity objects

 ### Improvements